Spades

 Thick Boat Spade.
 Blade is 3-1/2" wide, 7" long, 5/8" thick, sharpened all three edges.

-The first cut made on a whale was made with a spade carried in the whaleboat, and therefore was called a boat spade.
-There were two types of boat spades - thick and thin.
-The thick boat spade was the earlier one and was the only spade designed for use in the capture of a whale.
-Its heavy, 5/8" thick blade was sharpened on the two side edges as well as the front chisel edge.
-It was used to stop a running whale after it was harpooned.
-This was known as "spading flukes" and was done by wielding the heavy spade like an axe to cut the tendons in the whale's small, at the base of its tail, thereby stopping the whale's mobility.
-This was an extremely dangerous operation.
-As the whale threw its flukes high in the air, just before diving, the whaleboat was directed in under the upraised tail and the officer of the boat quickly cut as many tendons in the small as possible.
-Spading flukes required great skill and courage, and it was not attempted in the later years of whaling.
-James T. Brown writing in The Whale Fishery in 1887 confirmed this:
+The initial cut on a whale was made with a boat spade, carried in the whaleboat.
+There were two types of boat spades: thick and thin.
+The thick boat spade, an earlier design, was the only spade used during the capture of a whale.
+Its heavy 5/8" thick blade was sharpened on the sides and front chisel edge.
+This spade was used to stop a running whale after it was harpooned, a process known as "spading flukes."
+This involved cutting the tendons at the base of the whale's tail to immobilize it.
+The operation required great skill and bravery, as it involved maneuvering the whaleboat under the whale's upraised tail and cutting the tendons quickly.
+This dangerous technique was not attempted in the later years of whaling.
+James T. Brown, writing in The Whale Fishery in 1887, confirmed this:

-After the whale was killed by the lance, the boat spade was used for cutting holes in the body.
-The line for towing the carcass to the whaleship was fastened through the holes.
+After the whale was killed with a lance, the boat spade was used to cut holes in the body to fasten the line for towing the carcass to the whaleship.

 Thin boat spade